darrell60rabec5z/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, so you don't forget anything important.
  -- 211个字符

+# 2024-01-12
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean, readable code that is easy to understand and maintain.
+This often involves breaking complex problems down into smaller, manageable modules or functions.
+Remember that code is read far more often than it's written, so invest time in making it expressive and self-explanatory.
+Additionally, embrace the power of reusable code and modular design to enhance efficiency and scalability.
+Lastly, always consider the future; build with flexibility in mind to accommodate potential changes and enhancements."

+In essence, clarity, modularity, reusability, and adaptability are key elements of wise coding practices today.